EC Default Banner

 Can I apply if I have studied before?

 If you have previously received financial support for any further education full-time course(s) and you wish to study at the same level or a lower level course, your eligibility for bursary and/or EMA funding may be affected.
 Your eligibility for these funds may also be affected if you have studied at a higher level (HNC/HND/degree level courses) regardless of any funding you have received.
-You should still submit an application for bursary/EMA funding for consideration.
+You should still apply for bursary/EMA funding for consideration.
 There is a right of appeal if your application is rejected.

 What funding may I be eligible for?